 In the space provided, show any taxexempt interest income received or accrued.
 Include any exempt-interest dividends received as a shareholder in a mutual fund or other regulated investment company.

 Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
-We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
+We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax

-You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
+You aren't required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
 Generally, tax returns and return information are confidential, as required by section 6103.

 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is:
+The estimated burden for business taxpayers filing this form is approved under OMB control number 1545-0123 and 1545-0047, and is included in the estimates shown in the Instructions for Form 1120.